Gravitational Waves in f(R) Gravity Power Law Model: 7. Pulsar Timing Arrays and Correlation of Polarization Modes

 where and $\theta$ is the angular separation between two pulsars.
 For the scalar modes it is

-where The correlation coefficients $\xi^{GR}$ and $\xi^{b}$ as a function of $\theta$ are plotted in the Fig.\ref{fig3} It is seen that provided the cases in \cite{lee_pulsar_2008} hold good, PTAs can effectively distinguish between the breathing mode and tensor modes present in GWs.
+where The correlation coefficients $\xi^{GR}$ and $\xi^{b}$ as a function of $\theta$ are plotted in the Fig.\ref{fig3}.
+It is seen that provided the cases in \cite{lee_pulsar_2008} hold good, PTAs can effectively distinguish between the breathing mode and tensor modes present in GWs.
 It needs to mention that the correlation versus angular separation curve for the tensor modes of polarizations was first obtained by Hellings and Downs in 1983 and hence it is usually known as Hellings-Downs (HD) curve \cite{hellings_upper_1983, jenet_understanding_2014}.

 The calculations of correlation functions are model independent, but for different polarization modes there are different correlation functions \cite{lee_detecting_2010}.
 Since our toy model $f(R)=\alpha R^2$ gives only tensor plus, cross and massless breathing modes of polarization of GWs, we have included the correlation functions for tensor modes and massless breathing mode only.
 This provides an experimental way to test the viability of the toy model.
-However, in other $f(R)$ gravity models (in metric formalism), there are four polarization modes viz. tensor plus, cross, massless breathing and massive longitudinal modes of polarizations \cite{kausar_gravitational_2016, liang_polarizations_2017}.
+However, in other $f(R)$ gravity models (in metric formalism), apart from the tensor plus and cross modes there exists a scalar polarization mode which is a mixed state of massive longitudinal mode and massless transverse breathing mode \cite{liang_polarizations_2017, kausar_gravitational_2016, Hou}.
 Therefore, in those models, the experimental viability can be checked by considering three correlation functions for tensor modes, massless transverse breathing mode and massive longitudinal mode.
 In the near future, with increased sensitivity and sufficient data, the experimentally obtained correlation functions from pulsar timing array data can hopefully help us to distinguish between different polarization modes which will provide us a way to check the viability of the toy model.